 Arizona Police Officer Requirements

-The Arizona Peace Offerings Standards and Training (POST) Board sets the minimum standards and requirements for the state’s cops.
-While these minimum requirements apply to all potential police officers in the state, many individual police departments will set additional requirements for cops at their department.
-For example, POST may require police officers to possess a high school diploma or GED, but a certain police department may require recruits to hold an associate degree in criminal justice or a related field.
+The Arizona Peace Officers Standards and Training (POST) Board sets the minimum requirements for Arizona cops.
+While these minimum requirements apply to all potential police officers in the state, individual police departments can set additional requirements.
+For example, a police department may require recruits to hold an associate degree in criminal justice or a related field.
 Even in departments that require only a high school diploma or GED, candidates with a degree are usually preferred.

 - Have US citizenship

 - Possess a high school diploma or GED equivalent

 - Be 21 years of age upon graduation from the academy

 - Possess valid Arizona driver’s license

 - Have no felony convictions